jfrader/kz_phone/README.md

 After one week, I decided to open myself from the team as I have had a couple of bad moments and discussions with one of the members.

-I now reupload the code I (J Francisco Rader or Kidz) have written, removing the other files that I have not written.
+I now reupload the code I have written, removing the other files that I have not written.

 ## Contribute